-- Your monthly premium. - Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments for your drugs that are made by the Veterans Health Administration (VA). - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation). - Payments made by drug manufacturers under the Manufacturer Discount Program
+- Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments for your drugs that are made by Veterans Health Administration (VA). - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation). - Payments made by drug manufacturers under the Manufacturer Discount Program.